 In the "Lost Interview" – a 1992 article entitled "A STITCH IN TIME" that draws upon James Magda's 1988 conversation with the designer – he was quoted as stating

 It was one of those film stock things; it photographed one way — burnt orange or a gold.
 But in reality was another; the command shirts were definitely green.

-(N.B.- Although this article is not about the "gold vs green" controversy, to avoid fostering misinformation, be it noted that Mr Theiss' retrospective comments should be taken in regards to the 3rd season nylon double-knit: for which the Command fabric was indeed avocado green in daylight, but photographed yellow.)
+(N.B.- To avoid fostering misinformation in the "gold vs green" controversy, be it noted that Mr Theiss' retrospective comments on colour should be taken only in regards to the 3rd season nylon double-knit: for which the Command fabric was indeed avocado green in daylight, but photographed yellow.)

 Moving into "THE MAKING OF STAR TREK" (September, 1968) (mentioned above by Mr Theiss), we have a thoroughly unique reference.
 It is the only behind-the-scenes book to have been written while the show was being made, as co-authored by Stephen E. Whitfield in direct consultation with creator Gene Roddenberry.

 There as well, the word "shirt" is used exclusively: such as the in-universe statement that

 the crew operates at all times in a shirt-sleeve, controlled-gravity environment on page 210, or that

 a design change was also contemplated for the men's shirts, as well as modifications to their trousers when speaking of Bill Theiss redesigning the costumes on page 262.

 The following anecdote about a Spock uniform also appears on page 311: